apigee/apijam/Module-1/Labs/Lab 1/README.md

 ![image alt text](./media/image_12.png)

-8. You can select, de-select list of API Proxy Resources that are pre-filled from OpenAPI Spec.
+8. You can select which API resources, from the list configured in the OpenAPI Spec, should be exposed.
 Select all & Click on **Next**

 ![image alt text](./media/image_11.png)